 Sip a coffee in a forest

-Still can’t get over from a chill vibe in a forest?
+Still can’t get over a chill vibe in a forest?
 The Armor Kopi in Bandung has been flooding the feeds on Instagram due to its well-thought location and shop interior.

-Armor Kopi offers various types of locally-produced coffees and thus, proudly supporting the economy of the cultivators.
+Armor Kopi offers various types of locally-produced coffees and thus, proudly supports the economy of the cultivators.
 The infamous coffee variations of Liberica, Arabica, and robusta, along with teas are served.
-Though I have null information about their Kopi Luwak specials in terms of processing, I still recommend this coffee shop as it provides a real sociable set up.
+Though I have null information about their Kopi Luwak specials in terms of processing, I still recommend this coffee shop as it provides a real sociable setup.
 The tables and chairs are arranged outside the wooden ‘house’.
 After making an order, visitors can directly choose a spot for a pair or big groups.